studio-lucia/lunardata/files/TEXT/TEXTXXX.DAT.md

 The Japanese Saturn and iOS versions use the index of a character in the 16x16 font as its codepoint.
 For example, codepoint 0x000F is "ア", the character at the 0x0Fth position in the 16x16 font table.
 (TODO: this may or may not apply higher up in the table, do some research to figure out precise mapping)

+The English iOS version uses ASCII.
+It's the only version to use a 1-byte encoding.

 ## Files

 Files TEXT000 through TEXT059 appear to contain dialogue, while TEXT100 and TEXT200 probably contain menu text.